 Burnishing is a technique where the pressure is used to combine layers and entirely color-fill the tooth of a paper.
 This results in a shiny and smooth appearance of the color on any piece of art.
 Sharp colored pencils are the best in this case because they aid in saturating the paper faster with color.

 If you want to color a wide background or open space, layering the pencil over the marker makes for an excellent way to cover it.
 Starting with the color marker before adding the colored pencil on top is an excellent way to create a large section of intense color, like the depth of the sea or a night sky.
 Combining the pencil and marker helps you get a deeper color compared to one or the other used alone.
 Ideally, you could use this technique with any color, for instance, the blues which are used in the sky.

 Blooms With Gouache

-Of all the water-based mediums, gouache is one which you can efficiently water down to react and use like watercolor.
-Blooms could be used to add a base of color which you could then paint on top of.
-Wet the brush with water and a slight pigment, after which, you can apply it to the paper.
+Of all the water-based mediums, gouache is one that you can efficiently water down to react and use like watercolor.
+Blooms could be used to add a base of color, which you could then paint on top of.
+Wet the brush with water and a slight pigment and then apply it to the paper.
 Using a different color and more water, you can blot bobs of color onto the paper.
 You'll be surprised by how the color spreads and bleeds into the paper.

 If you're aware of the appropriate techniques when coloring, simple coloring art will appear like a stunning painting.
 But you need to remember that practice will help you get better at the coloring tricks mentioned here.
 Begin exploring now and witness breathtaking colored pages you have never imagined you would do.